Finding a lump on your canine friend can be very worrying. Today, our Leighton vets discuss tumors in dogs including possible treatment options.

 Signs & Symptoms of Cancer in Dogs

 It can be difficult to detect signs of cancer by simply looking at your dog.
 Even blood work often cannot detect certain cancers in dogs.
 That said, there are some signs that you can watch for that can indicate your dog may have cancer.
 As with people, early detection is the key to positive treatment outcomes when it comes to cancer in dogs.
-If your dog is displaying any of the following signs, make an appointment to see your vet as soon as possible.
+If your dog is displaying any of the following signs,visit your vet as soon as possible.

 - Sores that don't heal